|

 the cantons of CH (accepts German names except Genf)

-Click the correct Bundesland of A (uses English names)
+Click the correct Bundesland of A on a map (uses English names)

-Click the correct Bundesland of D (uses English names)
+Click the correct Bundesland of D on a map (uses English names)

-Click the correct canton of CH (mix of languages for names)
+Click the correct canton of CH on a map (uses a mix of languages for names)

 List the countries bordering A (uses English names but know the German ones)